 Chief thinks what happens in the shower room that afternoon is his fault.

 The orderlies arrive, gathering Chief and others who went on the fishing trip for a special shower.
 Big Nurse said that because they’d been with a prostitute, they needed special cleaning so as not to contaminate the entire ward.
-Their pubic area and rear end is cleaned with a special gunky kind of salve (ew).
+Their pubic areas and rear ends are cleaned with a special gunky kind of salve (ew).

 Everybody is joking and Frederickson actually farts when the orderly tries to clean him.
 But then they reach George.
-And that’s when the men realized why they’ve been wrong about McMurphy.
+And that’s when the men realize why they’ve been wrong about McMurphy.

 George never uses soap when he showers and he also never uses a towel that somebody hands to him.
 He had a thing about dirt.
 Everybody knows this, but everybody also knows that the orderly won’t pass up his chance.

 George says no, none of the salve.
 The orderly pretends to wheedle, explaining that George might have bugs on him.

 The orderly continues to wheedle.